Estimation of Proportions Using Intervals

-- The first step involves identification of sample statistics.
-The sample statistic i.e. sample mean, sample proportion will be used to estimate population parameter.
+- The first step involves the identification of sample statistics.
+The sample statistic i.e. sample mean, the sample proportion will be used to estimate the population parameter.

-- The second step involves selection of a confidence level.
-The confidence level helps in identification of uncertainty level in a sampling method.
-Normally 90 %, 95 % or 99 % confidence interval is used to find out accurate results
+- The second step involves a selection of a confidence level.
+The confidence level helps in the identification of the uncertainty level in a sampling method.
+Normally, 90%, 95% or 99% confidence interval is used to find out accurate results.

 - The third step is to calculate the margin of error.
-The margin of error has to be calculated using following equation
+The margin of error has to be calculated using the following equation:

 Margin of error = Critical value * Standard deviation of statistic

-Confidence interval is calculated by using sampling distribution data of sample proportion ƥ.
+A confidence interval is calculated by using a sampling distribution data of sample proportion ƥ.

-Here the problem is that sampling distribution depends on ƥ and it is missing.
-First of all we have to find out standard deviation of ƥ.
-To find out SD of ƥ, we need to use the same formula:
+Here, the problem is that the sampling distribution depends on ƥ and it is missing.
+First of all, we have to find out the standard deviation of ƥ.
+To find out the standard deviation of ƥ, we need to use the same formula:

 Constructing the Interval

 We are required to find out confidence interval.
-We will calculate the confidence interval using the four step mentioned above.
+We will calculate the confidence interval using the four steps mentioned above.

-- The margin of error is calculated using standard error of the mean as follows
+- The margin of error is calculated using the standard error of the mean as follows:

 Standard error (SE) = s / sqrt (n) = 30 / sqrt (1000)

-The critical value is a factor which is used to compute margin of error here. t score (t*) is calculated as follows:
+The critical value is a factor which is used to compute the margin of error here.
+The t score (t*) is calculated as follows:

 Alpha (α): α = 1 – (confidence level / 100) = 0.05